 Besides Johan and Sally, there was also a third person involved in the project.
 Roger Gunnarson, a well-known pop musician in Sweden from the group Cloetta Paris, as well as his solo project Nixon.
 He wrote and co-wrote lyrics for many of Sally Shapiro’s best songs, like ‘He Keeps Me Alive’, ‘Looking at the Stars’ and ‘Miracle’.

-If there is a way of summing up the feeling and atmosphere of Sally Shapiro’s music, then it is the bittersweet feelings of childhood love; of having met someone on holidays, and then having to come home at the end of the summer break, unsure of whether you will see them again.
+If there is a way of summing up the feeling and atmosphere of Sally Shapiro’s music, then it is the bittersweet feelings of childhood love; of having met someone on holidays, and then having to come home at the end of the summer break, unsure of whether you’ll ever see them again.

 These are themes that have been explored to their fullest through three full albums, many singles, and side releases.
 A good example would be ‘Casablanca Nights’ which began life as an instrumental track called ‘The Stones are Blasted’ on Johan’s solo ambient album The Mountain Lake.
 From there, it was reworked with lyrics for Italo disco singer Alan Cook by Johan, Roger, and Steve Moore through his Lovelock alias.
 Finally, Sally recorded a beautiful version of it, using exactly the same lyrics, but the meaning of the song changing completely with this shift in gender.

-It’s also a testament to how well regarded Sally Shapiro is regarded within the independent dance music scene to hear the number of different remixes that have been made by friends and fellow musicians: the great Bodgan Irkuk aka Bulgari, Route 66, from New York the Juan Maclean, the hauntologically mysterious Jon Brooks from England, Dutch theatre composers/nu-disco-ers Elitechnique, Lindström from Norway, and the legendary Alexander Robotnick — to name only a few.
+It’s also a testament to how well regarded Sally Shapiro is regarded within the independent dance music scene to hear the number of different remixes that have been made by friends and fellow musicians: Rude 66, the great Bodgan Irkuk aka Bulgari; from New York the Juan Maclean, the hauntologically mysterious Jon Brooks from England, Dutch theatre composers/nu-disco-ers Elitechnique, Lindström from Norway, and the legendary Alexander Robotnick — to name only a few.

 Over the last five years, Sally Shapiro has been working more with synthwave/chillwave producers, a sound that is quite different to Italo disco, but still has its roots in eighties music.
 And though I haven’t really covered this area of their work as much, they have been involved with people like Mitch Murder from their native Sweden, who this final release has been created with, as well as Tommy ’86 from France.